metamyteee/IITISOC-BLOCKCHAIN/README.md

 ### 2. Clone Your Fork

-form welcome oage in vs code.
+form welcome page in vs code.

+### set=up enviorment by following commands

 python -m venv venv
 source venv/bin/activate  # For Linux/macOS
 venv\Scripts\activate     # For Windows

 pip install -r requirement.txt

-### if any missing repo or basic repo , just install it as per that.
+### if any missing lib or basic lib , just install it as per that.

 ### 3. to run tests to ensure no issue is there while intergartion of the code
 run this command in vs codes terminal